 For the safest handling on the road, the more heavily loaded semitrailer should be in first position behind the tractor.
 The lighter trailer should be in the rear.

-A converter gear on a dolly is a coupling device of one or two axles and a fifth wheel by which a semitrailer can be coupled to the rear of a tractor-trailer combination forming a double bottom rig.
+A converter gear on a dolly is a coupling device of 1 or 2 axles and a fifth-wheel by which a semitrailer can be coupled to the rear of a tractor-trailer combination forming a double bottom rig.
 See Figure 7.1.

-Position Converter Dolly in Front of Second (Rear) Trailer
+Position the Converter Dolly in Front of the Second (Rear) Trailer

-- Release dolly brakes by opening the air tank petcock.
-(Or, if the dolly has spring brakes, use the dolly parking brake control.) - If the distance is not too great, wheel the dolly into position by hand so it is in line with the kingpin. - Or, use the tractor and first semitrailer to pick up the converter dolly: - Position combination as close as possible to converter dolly. - Move dolly to rear of first semitrailer and couple it to the trailer. - Lock pintle hook. - Secure dolly support in raised position. - Pull dolly into position as close as possible to nose of the second semitrailer. - Lower dolly support. - Unhook dolly from first trailer. - Wheel dolly into position in front of second trailer in line with the kingpin.
+- Release the dolly brakes by opening the air tank petcock.
+Or, if the dolly has spring brakes, use the dolly parking brake control. - If the distance is not too great, wheel the dolly into position by hand so it is in line with the kingpin. - Or, use the tractor and the first semitrailer to pick up the converter dolly: - Position the combination as close as possible to the converter dolly. - Move the dolly to the rear of the first semitrailer and couple it to the trailer. - Lock the pintle hook. - Secure the dolly support in the raised position. - Pull the dolly into position as close as possible to the nose of the second semitrailer. - Lower the dolly support. - Unhook the dolly from the first trailer. - Wheel the dolly into position in front of the second trailer in line with the kingpin.

-Connect Converter Dolly to Front Trailer
+Connect the Converter Dolly to the Front Trailer

-- Back first semitrailer into position in front of dolly tongue. - Hook dolly to front trailer. - Lock pintle hook. - Secure converter gear support in raised position.
+- Back the first semitrailer into position in front of the dolly tongue. - Hook the dolly to the front trailer. - Lock the pintle hook. - Secure the converter gear support in the raised position.

-Connect Converter Dolly to Rear Trailer
+Connect the Converter Dolly to the Rear Trailer

-- Make sure trailer brakes are locked and/or wheels chocked. - Make sure trailer height is correct.
-(It must be slightly lower than the center of the fifth wheel, so trailer is raised slightly when dolly is pushed under.) - Back converter dolly under rear trailer. - Raise landing gear slightly off ground to prevent damage if trailer moves. - Test coupling by pulling against pin of the second semitrailer. - Make visual check of coupling.
-(No space between upper and lower fifth wheel.
-Locking jaws closed on kingpin.) - Connect safety chains, air hoses, and light cords. - Close converter dolly air tank petcock and shut-off valves at rear of second trailer (service and emergency shut-offs). - Open shut-off valves at rear of first trailer (and on dolly if so equipped). - Raise landing gear completely. - Charge trailer brakes (push "air supply" knob in), and check for air at rear of second trailer by opening the emergency line shut-off.
-If air pressure is not there, something is wrong and the brakes won't work.
+- Make sure the trailer brakes are locked and/or the wheels chocked. - Make sure the trailer height is correct.
+(It must be slightly lower than the center of the fifth-wheel, so the trailer is raised slightly when the dolly is pushed under.) - Back the converter dolly under the rear trailer. - Raise the landing gear slightly off the ground to prevent damage if the trailer moves. - Test the coupling by pulling against the pin of the second semitrailer. - Make a visual check of the coupling.
+(No space between the upper and lower fifth-wheel and the locking jaws are closed on the kingpin.) - Connect the safety chains, air hoses, and light cords. - Close the converter dolly air tank petcock and shut-off the valves at the rear of the second trailer (service and emergency shut-offs). - Open the shut-off valves at the rear of the first trailer (and on the dolly, if so equipped). - Raise the landing gear completely. - Charge the trailer brakes (push the "air supply" knob in), and check for air at the rear of the second trailer by opening the emergency line shut-off.
+If the air pressure is not there, something is wrong and the brakes will not work.

-7.2.2 - Uncoupling Twin Trailers
+7.2.2 - Uncoupling the Double Trailers

-Uncouple Rear Trailer
+Uncouple the Rear Trailer

-- Park rig in a straight line on firm level ground. - Apply parking brakes so rig will not move. - Chock wheels of second trailer if it does not have spring brakes. - Lower landing gear of second semitrailer enough to remove some weight from dolly. - Close air shut-offs at rear of first semitrailer (and on dolly if so equipped). - Disconnect all dolly air and electric lines and secure them.

-- Release dolly brakes.

-- Release converter dolly fifth wheel latch.

-- Slowly pull tractor, first semitrailer, and dolly forward to pull dolly out from under rear semitrailer.
+- Park the rig in a straight line, on firm level ground. - Apply the parking brakes so the rig will not move. - Chock the wheels of the second trailer if it does not have spring brakes. - Lower the landing gear of the second semitrailer enough to remove some weight from the dolly. - Close the air shut-offs at the rear of the first semitrailer (and on the dolly, if so equipped). - Disconnect and secure all dolly air and electric lines. - Release the dolly brakes. - Release the converter dolly fifth-wheel latch. - Slowly pull the tractor, first semitrailer, and dolly forward to pull the dolly out from under the rear semitrailer.

-Uncouple Converter Dolly
+Uncouple the Converter Dolly